EeeBeeDee/gym_zen/README.md

 ## Figma

 I used figma to plan out my homepage as in my head it was a lot more involved stylistically than any of the other pages.
-Having it prototyped out like this made it very smooth to develop and it is the way I will taclke things going forward.
+Having it prototyped out like this made it very smooth to develop and it is the way I will tackle things going forward.
+Even though you can see changes I am very happy that the original plan was followed so closely.

 ![Figma Homepage](documentation/figma-index.png)